HamzaEssahbaoui/go-project-architecture/README.md

-# go-project-architecture
+# go-project-architecture for webdev

 ## Introduction

-This is a Go project that serves as a demonstration of best practices and architecture.
+This is a Go project that serves as a demonstration of best practices and architecture for webdev.
 It uses environment variables for configuration, checks for errors diligently, and structures the code for clear separation of concerns.

 ## Setup